ChrisMoller/aplquat/README.md

 # aplquat
 APLquat is an APL extension that implements quaternions.

-A quaternion is an extension of a complex number.
+Quaternion are extensions of complex numbers.
 A complex number is basically a 2-space vector where the elements are real coefficients of a pair of orthogonal basis vectors.
 Quaternions extend that to 3-space.
 Quaternions have many applications--quantum mechanics, kinematics, field theory, and so on--but my thing is computer graphics so this extension is optimised for that.
+(The extension can, of course, be extended...)

 Quaternions are represented by a 4-element vector: